opensearch-project/opensearch-js/USER_GUIDE.md

     getCredentials: () =>
       new Promise((resolve, reject) => {
         // Any other method to acquire a new Credentials object can be used.
-        AWS.config.getCredentials((err, credentials) => {
+        // If you use profiles, make sure to pass role assumer, or use default provider fromNodeProviderChain AWS.config.getCredentials((err, credentials) => {
           if (err) {
             reject(err);